• Loading stock data...

 “I think this has been just great basketball, just so entertaining,” Collier told Front Office Sports before the game.
 “Objectively, this is a really fun series.
 When you’re in it, it’s very nerve-wracking, of course, but I think it’s great for the sport.”

-A tight fourth quarter sent things into overtime, where Minnesota played out of sync.
-Collier fouled out, and New York clinched its first-ever WNBA title, with Jonquel Jones earning Finals MVP honors.
+A tight fourth quarter sent Game 5 into overtime, when Minnesota played out of sync.
+Collier fouled out, and the New York Liberty clinched their first WNBA title, with Jonquel Jones earning Finals MVP honors.
 The WNBA’s record-shattering season came to an end on the tails of a magnificent Finals series and deciding game.

 One year ago, Liberty fans quietly filed out of the Barclays Center after a down-to-the-wire game led to Las Vegas hoisting the trophy.
 The scene one year later couldn’t have been more different.
-A combination of New York-themed songs streamed through the building along with confetti.
-The crowd erupted as ESPN’s Holly Rowe saluted Liberty legend Teresa Weatherspoon, and when Ionescu proclaimed “New York Or Nowhere.”
-No one seemed concerned that the hopes for a subway series were slipping further and further from reality as the (formerly Brooklyn) Dodgers overtook the Mets.
+A combination of New York–themed songs streamed through the building along with confetti.
+The crowd erupted when ESPN’s Holly Rowe saluted Liberty legend Teresa Weatherspoon, and when Ionescu proclaimed “New York or nowhere.”
+No one seemed concerned that the hopes for an MLB Subway Series were slipping further and further from reality as the (formerly Brooklyn) Dodgers overtook the Mets.
 Tonight, the Liberty are New York’s champions.

-Brooklyn, as always, brought it.
-The Liberty have carefully crafted a rebrand since gaining new owners in the Nets’ Joe and Clara Tsai, and with the help of a sassy elephant and a market hungry for women’s basketball, they averaged the league’s second-best regular season attendance this year.
-The team has come to expect and rely upon its backers.
-“I think we’ve got to use the energy of our home crowd to help us, not just in the beginning, but for the whole 40 minutes,” Brondello said before the game.
+Brooklyn fans brought it.
+The Liberty have carefully crafted a rebrand since gaining new owners in the Nets’ Joe and Clara Wu Tsai, and with the help of a sassy elephant and a market hungry for women’s basketball, they averaged the league’s second-best regular-season attendance this year.
+The team has come to expect and rely on its backers.
+“I think we’ve got to use the energy of our home crowd to help us, not just in the beginning, but for the whole 40 minutes,” Liberty coach Sandy Brondello said before the game.

-Whether they reach those figures or not, these Finals are significantly outpacing last year’s and drawing their largest audiences in more than two decades, all while competing with the NFL, MLB playoffs, and college football.
+Whether they reach those figures, these Finals are significantly outpacing last year’s and drawing their largest audiences in more than two decades, all while competing with the NFL, MLB playoffs, and college football.
 Game 5 will also be limited in some ways by being on ESPN instead of ABC, which aired 1993’s Hocus Pocus instead of the game.

 The historic Finals have also been buoyed by both teams playing in full-sized arenas, which set a new league record with an average of 18,518 fans at each game.
-The other two semifinalists, Las Vegas and Connecticut, only fit around 9,000 to 12,000 people in their arenas, while Minnesota and New York can each pack upwards of 18,000 fans.
+The other two semifinalists, the Las Vegas Aces and Connecticut Sun, only fit around 9,000 to 12,000 people in their arenas, while Minnesota and New York can each pack upward of 18,000 fans.
 Both teams have set attendance records during the series—including 19,521 in attendance for Game 3 in Minneapolis.
 Nothing about the setting indicates this is merely an upstart league on the rise; the atmosphere is indistinguishable from an NBA Finals game.

-Last October, my friends and I each spent $60 including fees for nosebleed tickets to Game 4 of the WNBA Finals at the Barclays Center, where the Aces raised their second-straight trophy.
+Last October, my friends and I each spent $60 including fees for nosebleed tickets to Game 4 of the WNBA Finals at the Barclays Center, where the Aces raised their second straight trophy.
 On Sunday afternoon, the cheapest single ticket for Game 5 in Brooklyn on the same ticket platform was $148 including fees, and the least expensive pair of tickets was listed at $176 apiece including fees.
-All that remained at the box office were $225 standing-room-only tickets, according to Winsider.
+All that remained at the box office were $225 standing-room-only tickets, according to Winsidr.

 “To end this specific WNBA season on a Game 5, you can’t write it anywhere else,” Marcelo, a Liberty fan who paid $274 for his lower bowl ticket, tells FOS.
 “It’s meant to be.
 We are meant to win this championship at the Barclays Center in Game 5.”